SpeciesFileGroup/tw_firefox/README.md

   so you don't have to remember which params want the bracket form.
 If TW added a new array param after the snapshot was taken, you can still force it with `key[]:value` or `key:value,` (trailing comma).
-- **Instance selector** — `@name` anywhere in the input picks which configured TaxonWorks host to send to.
-No `@name` means "use the configured default".
+- **Instance selector** — `@hostname` anywhere in the input picks which configured TaxonWorks host to send to.
+No `@hostname` means either "target the TaxonWorks instance in the currently focussed Firefox tab" or "use the configured default".
-  Ignored for external service bangs.
+  @hostname is ignored for external service bangs.
 - **Bare terms** — anything not matching the above is joined with spaces:
   - TW filters → sent as the filter's text-search param.
 The base class doesn't handle `query_term` generically — only `Sources` does — so each supported filter is mapped to the right attribute (e.g. `taxon_names` → `name`, `otus` → `name`, `descriptors` → `term`, `content` → `text`).
-Filters without a clear text param fall back to `query_term` (silently dropped by Rails strong params, same as before).
+Filters without a clear text param fall back to `query_term` (silently dropped by Rails, same as before).
   - External services → substituted into the `{}` placeholder in the service's URL template.
 - **Bang sigils** — `!` for TaxonWorks targets (filter / browse / new / hub),